gnosischain/era-parser/docs/PARSED_FIELDS.md

 **Purpose**: Individual transaction records from execution payloads

-**Parsing Logic**: Extracts transaction hashes from the execution payload's transactions array.
+**Parsing Logic**: Extracts transaction hashes from the execution payload's transactions array using unified processing.
 Each transaction is currently stored as a hash only.

 | Field | Type | Source | Description | Parsing Notes |
 |-------|------|--------|-------------|---------------|